About Tapped In®

 community structures in Tapped In.

-See the publications page to learn more about Tapped In
+See publications to learn more about Tapped In

 research.
 NSF funding for Tapped In ended in 2003, but the community was sustained through

-tenant funding until 2008, and then through many wonderful volunteers until it closed on
+tenant funding until 2008, and then through volunteer efforts until it closed on

 March 18, 2013.